NeilChavez/Giffy-search-app/README.md

 ## Giffy Search App

 This is a Giffy Search App which brings information from Giphy's API.
 This App is a single page application made with ReactJS.
 For the Router I used React Router Dom.
 For the management of the forms I used Formik with Yup.

 For user management I used Firebase.
-The user can register and/or log in via email.
+The user can register and/or login via email.
 The app allows you to search through a "Search" form.
 The user can also "like" the gifs and remove the "like".

 Here is a [Live Demo](https://giffy-app-five.vercel.app/).

 [![Live Demo](./public/assets/preview-home.png "Giffy Search App")](https://giffy-app-five.vercel.app/)

 ## Available Scripts